Denorite/Server/README.md

 # Denorite Server

-A Deno WebSocket server that bridges the gap between Minecraft and TypeScript, enabling real-time event monitoring and command execution.
+A Deno WebSocket server library that bridges the gap between Minecraft and TypeScript, enabling real-time event monitoring and command execution.

 ## Features